Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_06/step_06.md

 Skipping tasks is a crucial capability of Taipy.
 If you run a function twice with the same inputs, you'll get the same output.
 Executing this type of function is inefficient and consumes unnecessary time and resources.

-Taipy offers the option to set the _skippable_ attribute for each task.
-If this attribute is set to True, Taipy Core’s scheduler automatically detects if changes have occurred on any of the input Data Nodes of a task.
+In Taipy, you have the choice to configure the _skippable_ attribute for each task.
+When this attribute is set to True, Taipy Core's scheduler can automatically detect whether any changes have happened to the input Data Nodes of a task.
-If there are no changes, it automatically skips the execution of that task.
+If there are no changes, it will skip the execution of that task.
 By default, _skippable_ is set to False.

 ![](config_06.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }